How it works

 - You currently are, or once was, a registered advisor or dealer, other than a limited market dealer.

 Not sure if you qualify?
 Contact our team

 Companies sourced by venture capital veterans

 Each investment is rigorously evaluated to ensure that the technology, market potential and team have all been validated.

 Make a one-time investment in a Fund that is investing in a diversified portfolio of early-stage tech companies.

 Every time Brightspark invests in a new company, we create a new Special Purpose Vehicle (SPV) Limited Partnership Fund that is open to accredited investors.
 When you invest in a Brightspark Special Purpose Vehicle fund, you become a Limited Partner and own units in that fund.

-The Fund is structured as a traditional VC fund (Limited Partnership) that will invest in a diversified portfolio of 15-25 companies over a few years.
+These Funds are structured as a traditional VC fund (Limited Partnership) that will invest in a diversified portfolio of companies over a few years.
 You become a Limited Partner and own units in the fund.
 Sold by Offering Memorandum.